Kamal-Sadek/Liberal-Crime-Squad/COMPILE_README.txt

 ---------------------------------------------------------------

-My games runs smoothly and everything worked out fine untill I wanted to load a saved game.
+My games runs smoothly and everything worked out fine until I wanted to load a saved game.
 All I got was a screen with errors and my terminal seems messed up somehow.
 What gives?